 - it continued to arrange in-house consultations for all employees on health matters, on how companies accommodate illness and disabilities in the workplace and support for the recognition of disabilities.
-This ongoing effort, provided by a company called Hanvolution, then Cap!,, makes it possible for any employee who so desires to broach freely and in confidence all questions about health at work.
-This consultation resulted in the Recognition of the Quality of Disabled Worker (RQTH) for four people in 2018/2021; - Transgene has also continued its communication efforts by organizing its ninth consecutive annual disability day in November 2021, to raise awareness and counter prejudice, as part of the Disability Employment Week (Semaine pour l'Emploi des Personnes Handicapées).
-This awareness-raising took place in the form of "Handi'Feels" workshops with seven simulators (ageing, hemiplegia, back pain, tremors/Parkinson's, eye disease, hearing impairment, knee pain), information banners, the projection of a TEDx conference and discussion time with the speakers.
+This ongoing effort, provided by a specialized company, makes it possible for any employee to broach freely and in confidence all questions about health at work.
+This consultation resulted in the Recognition of the Quality of Disabled Worker (RQTH) for two people in 2020/2021 and the renewal of four RQTH in 2022; - it organized awareness-raising actions throughout 2022: introduction to disability, various events and conferences on the occasion of Quality of Life at Work Week (SQVT), information meeting "Health at work: adaptation and reorganization of workstations"; - Transgene has also continued its communication efforts by organizing its tenth consecutive annual disability day in November 2022, with participative workshops, to raise awareness and counter prejudice.